ryangchung/triviafun/README.md

 However, if the focus was cross-platform compatibility the better choice would be React Native.

-## Challenges that were overcome
+## Learned

 - Proper asynchronous API calls that don't block threads
 - Image scaling for all screen sizes

-## How to Install
+## How to Install and Use
-1. Clone this repo, unzip if needed
+1. Clone this repository, unzip if needed
-2.
+2. Through Android Studios, open the build.gradle file in the app directory
+3. In the top right area of the topbar, click the green arrow to emulate the app.